Linaro/ansible-playbook-for-ohpc/Readme.md

    max DHCP lease time.
  - num_computes
    Number of CNs.
+ - using_mr_provisioner: true/false (default: false)
+   In the booting_computing_nodes role, one can use mr_provisioner to reboot the nodes.
+If so, please refer to the section below for more configuration variables.
  - compute_regex and compute_prefix
    regex and prefix letters that match hostnames of CNs.
 They are used by Slurm.
  - compute_nodes